Impact of Combined Mental & Physical Fatigue on Performance

 Measurement of Performance

 Participants' cognitive performance was measured using the Psychomotor Vigilance Task (PVT) before and after each condition.
-Physical performance was assessed using the Yo-Yo Intermittent Recovery Test, a demanding running test evaluating an athlete's ability to repeatedly perform intense exercise.
+Physical performance was assessed using the throwing accuracy task and a burpee-to-failure endurance test.
 Additional physiological and subjective parameters were also measured, including heart rate (HR), heart rate variability (HRV), blood lactate levels, perceived exertion, and mood.

 Key Findings

-- The combined fatigue group showed a 10.1% decrease in accuracy compared to the control group.
+- Combined Fatigue Group: 10.1% decrease in accuracy compared to control.

 Differences in Mental Fatigue and Physiological Responses

-- The mental fatigue group showed the greatest decline in response accuracy (15.6%) and increased variability.
+- Mental Fatigue Group: 15.6% decline in response accuracy and increased variability.

 Interpretation of Results

 The study confirmed that a 15-minute TLDB task effectively induced mental fatigue, impairing both skill and endurance performance.
-Interestingly, combined fatigue did not exacerbate the negative effects of mental fatigue on performance as expected.
-This suggests that short, high-intensity physical tasks might moderate the detrimental impact of mental fatigue.
+Interestingly, combined fatigue did not further amplify the negative effects of mental fatigue, suggesting that short, high-intensity physical tasks might counteract the detrimental impact of mental exhaustion.

 Conclusion